 While Australia is mostly flat, it is worth us mentioning that lower air pressure at higher altitudes can also affect cooking time.
 The effects of evaporative cooling increases as you go higher in altitude, as water boils at lower temperatures.

 For most regions down here in Australia, this effect is negligible.
 However, if you live somewhere up in The Snowies or the Victorian Alps, you may want to experiment with lower cooking temperatures.
-For example, if a recipe calls for cooking your brisket at 107oC (250oF), you may want to try cooking it at 107oC (225oF).
-While this means a longer cooking time, it also means that you will allow more time for the fats and collagens to break down.
+For example, if a recipe calls for cooking your brisket at 121oC (250oF), you may want to try cooking it at 107oC (225oF).
+While this means a longer cooking time, it also means that you will allow more time for the fats and collagen to break down.

 Types of Pellets